Inclusive Mathematics Teaching: Understanding and developing school and classroom strategies for raising attainment

 The IMaT project addresses the need to make mathematics teaching in Norway more inclusive by:

-- Surveying schools across Norway to find out more about how they organise education in mathematics, and the impact of different strategies on student outcomes;
+- Surveying schools across Norway to find out more about how they organise education in mathematics, and the impact of different strategies including attainment grouping on student outcomes;

-- Working with a group of schools and municipalities to understand their processes of decision-making about how teaching is organised;
+- Interviewing municipality leaders and school leaders in those municipalities to understand their processes of decision-making about how teaching is organised;

-- Looking closely at classrooms in those schools to understand teachers’ practice, and how students engage with mathematics;
+- Looking closely at classrooms to understand teachers’ practice, and how students engage with mathematics;

 - Developing and evaluating an intervention based on Realistic Mathematics Education, known for its positive impact on attainment and engagement across the range of ages and abilities.